Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 Collectors are reported if:

 - They are defined in the desired section and their `"reportProperties"` is set to `"yes"`.
 For those, all details are always reported.
 - The `"?"` is specified in the collectors list in the desired properties section.
-The level of details will depend on its value - `"detailed"` or `"onlyCollectorNames"`.
+The level of details will depend on its value - `"detailed"` or `"minimal"`.

 The reporting for `"detailed"` looks like this: